Effects of Anger Management Programs for Nurses

 In nursing, where professionals are frequently exposed to stressful and emotionally charged situations, nurses must have strategies to manage their anger healthily and productively.

-Anger management programs are one way for nurses to learn how to cope with and control anger, and in this paper, we will explore the effects of such programs on nurses.
+Online anger management programs are one way for nurses to learn how to cope with and control anger, and in this paper, we will explore the effects of such programs on nurses.

 We will examine the effects of anger management programs on nurses, including improved physical and mental health, better communication and relationships with colleagues and patients, and increased job satisfaction and performance.